aryaniyaps/todos/README.md

 docker compose up --build
 ```

 This spins up a few containers locally.
-The API will be available at
+The site will be available at
-http://localhost/api.
+http://localhost.
 To use in a production environment, you need to set environment
 variables first.
 Here's an [example env file](example.env) to reference.

 ```text